jpaulm/javafbp/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/javafbp.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22javafbp%22)

 This implementation is a kit for building JavaFBP projects - it has no main class itself.
-For a number of example networks, go to https://github.com/jpaulm/javafbp/tree/master/src/main/java/com/jpaulmorrison/fbp/resourcekit/examples .
+For a number of sample networks, go to https://github.com/jpaulm/javafbp/tree/master/src/main/java/com/jpaulmorrison/fbp/resourcekit/examples .

+For your own projects, include the JavaFBP jar file in the Build Path property for the project.

 ## General